GaliaLael/GaliaLael/README.md

 I'm a software developer, maker and all around geek :space_invader::vulcan_salute:

 I studied Computer Science & Mathematics in Tel Aviv University,
 and Industrial Design in HIT.
 I'm multidiciplined like that... :wink:
+In my spare time I volunteer as a branch manager for [she codes;](https://she-codes.org/), an organization promoting women in programming.

 If by any chance you're looking for a C++ programmer, is it me you're looking for?